 Biography of Blaise Pascal

 The prominent french mathematician, physicist, and philosopher Blaise Pascal was born in Clermont (now known as Clermont-Ferrand), Auvergne, France, on 19 June, 1623.
-His father, Étienne Pascal (1588–1651), was a local judge and member of the "petit noblesse", who also had an interest in science and mathematics.
+His father, Étienne Pascal (1588–1651), was the deputy president (judge) of the local tax court (a position that he had, according to the tradition of the time, purchased from the government) and member of the "petit noblesse", who also had an interest in science and mathematics.
 His mother was Antoinette (nee Bégon) Pascal (1596-1626).
 Pascal had two sisters (actually three, but one of them died as a child)—the younger Jacqueline and the elder Gilberte.

 Pascal was cradled in wealthy, but not happy circumstances.
 His mother died when he was only 3.
 Despite of the attention, paid to him, the child was often sick.
 The poor health remained his companion until his early death.